jordan-yee/clojure-webstack/README.md

   - Re-frame                        : State management

 TODO: Convert into an actual template...
+TODO: Can we do this more simply with a simple sed script?
 To use this project as a template, first clone it, then you can rename the project namespace prefix using `clojure.tools.namespace.move/move-ns` from a REPL:
 ```
-;; TODO: adapt this example call into a script to rename all `webstack` segments
 (mv/move-ns 'webstack.core 'my-app.core "src/clj/" ["test" "src"])
 ```